Cultural Fit Job Interview Questions

 What the interviewer wants to know about your cultural fit

 It can be challenging for interviewers to figure out if a candidate is a good cultural fit for a company.
 So, how do employers gauge whether or not a person would be the right cultural fit for their company?
 They do this through cultural interview questions that help them learn about the behaviors, values, beliefs, and attitudes of candidates.
 These questions are open-ended and require you to describe a situation from your past work experience.
 Usually, there is no wrong or right answer to these questions as they are used to get to know you better as a person.

-For interviewers, four different areas are worth exploring during a job interview to figure out if a candidate fits the company culture.
+For interviewers, several different areas are worth exploring during a job interview to figure out if a candidate fits the company culture.